-Tina has worn many hats at that school, including learning leader, motivational speaker, success coach, education leader, and dream maker.
+Tina has worn many hats at her schools, including learning leader, motivational speaker, success coach, education leader, and dream maker.
 Inspired by the book Be Nice (Or Else!) by Winn Claybaugh, Tina and her school director, Shaun Chiodo, developed a student-run program called the Be Nice Team; the concept has spread to all Paul Mitchell Schools.
-Tina also serves as a partner appraisal leader (PAL), mentoring other school owners in the Paul Mitchell Schools network, and she worked closely with Dr. Susan Swearer, Professor of School Psychology for the University of Nebraska–Lincoln, to write the N-Lighten self-empowerment and anti-bullying curriculum for all Paul Mitchell Schools.
-Tina’s current project, a leadership networking team called Generation Compass, will train, inspire, and prepare the millennial generation for the workforce.
+Tina also served as a partner appraisal leader (PAL), mentoring other school owners in the Paul Mitchell Schools network, and she worked closely with Dr. Susan Swearer, Professor of School Psychology for the University of Nebraska–Lincoln, to write the N-Lighten self-empowerment and anti-bullying curriculum for all Paul Mitchell Schools.
+Tina’s current project, a leadership networking team called Next Generation Compass, will train, inspire, and prepare the millennial generation for the workforce.

 Tina’s passion to help people see their true potential and make the world a better place has led her to mission trips in Guatemala with the John Maxwell Team to train more than 25,000 leaders in all sectors of leadership.
 She dreams of traveling internationally with the John Maxwell Team as opportunities arise, opening more schools and salons, and mentoring and motivating everyone she meets.